PranavSingh31/InternetSpeed/README.md

 ## Author

-This project is created and maintained by [Your Name].
+This project is created and maintained by [Pranav Singh](https://github.com/PranavSingh31)

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments